CIBI-A/mini-task-1/README.md

 #### How it works
 The joystick is essentially a combination of two 10KΩ potentiometers and a tactile switch.
 When you move the joysticks thumbstick, this alters the wiper on the two potentiometers.
 The changing resistance on either side of each potentiometer creates a voltage divider for both the X and Y plane.
 By reading the voltage at the wiper, we can get an approximation on where the wiper is.
-Servo motors are used for the rotating the bracket.
+Servo motors are used for the rotating the bracket.Servos operate dependent on the duration of a received pulse with a 50Hz frequency.

+## Project-2: